 The increasing sophistication of online reputation management techniques puts into sharp relief the difference between a surface-level review and a deep-dive investigation.
 The key finding in an investigation may be based on a subtle indication that something is amiss, rather than an article or legal filing plainly stating allegations of wrongdoing.

 Online reputation management could also expose the limits of artificial intelligence (AI) tools that purport to automate the due diligence process.
 Such tools, which scan large datasets and carry out natural language processing for unstructured web content, are touted as able to highlight risk issues.
 However, these scans are typically targeted at risks in the form of government sanctions or major news stories that contain certain key words, like “fraud.”
 While results from automated scans could be useful for investigators to review as one part of a larger process, it is not clear how these tools will be able to adapt to an information landscape that has been intentionally manipulated.

 Ultimately, an investigator’s most important ally against online reputation management techniques is their own instinct.
 Research must never become an exercise in rote “box-checking.”

 While investigators often shy away from providing subjective opinions, that does not mean setting aside their own analysis and common sense.
 Doing so would unwittingly play into the hands of deceptive practices like those outlined above.
 Instead, no matter the scope of any particular assignment, investigators must always approach all claims with professional skepticism and apply their own knowledge, experience, and intuition to their research.

-Daniel Greenberg is a Vice President of Forward Risk and Intelligence LLC, a corporate investigations firm with offices in Washington, DC and New York.
+Daniel Greenberg is a Partner of Forward Risk and Intelligence LLC, a corporate investigations firm with offices in Washington, DC and New York.
 More information can be found at www.forwardrisk.com.